-As a Rick Steves tour guide, Apostolos Douras makes full use of his background in international relations and his passions for art and traveling.
+As a Rick Steves tour guide, Apostolos makes full use of his background in international relations and his passions for art and traveling.
 While Apostolos has led tours all over Europe, he loves introducing travelers to his native Greece on our Athens & the Heart of Greece tour — where he's adept at fostering connections between tour members and locals.

 Apostolos, tell us a bit about your background.

 I was born and raised in Athens.
-When I finished school I moved to England, where I studied politics and pursued a M.A. in international relations.
+When I finished school I moved to England, where I studied politics and pursued a master's degree in international relations.
 I always wanted to learn about different cultures and had a great interest not only in international relations but also in art.
 Those interests combined with my passion for traveling led me to guiding all over Europe!

 How did you become a guide?